sebin0817/tp/docs/DeveloperGuide.md

   - 1a1.
 HealthSync shows a message to about no undoable commands to undo.<br>
     Use case ends.

+#### Use Case: Archive the Address Book

+**MSS**

+1. User requests to archive the address book.
+2. HealthSync creates a timestamped archive of the current address book state, saving it in a designated data folder.
+3. HealthSync confirms the successful archiving of the address book.
+   Use case ends.

+**Extensions**

+None required.
+The archiving process is a simple, direct action that does not have conditional branches based on the user input or system state that would necessitate extensions.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.